thoughtbot/suspenders/README.md

     suspenders projectname

 This will create a Rails 4.0 app in `projectname`.

-This script creates a new git repository.
-It is not meant to be used against an existing repo.
+By default this script creates a new git repository.
+See below if you want to use it against an existing repo.

 Gemfile
 -------